osamih1/AWS-Rekognition-Object-Detector/README.md

 # AWS-Rekognition-Object-Detector
-This project is about building an object detector using AWS Rekognition.
+This project is about building a system that uses Amazon Rekognition Object Detector to identify objects in images and videos.
+It can detect a wide range of objects, including common household items, animals, and people.

 ## Data
 You can download the data I used in this project [here](https://drive.google.com/file/d/1lDOKmjPsdZrFBH54sUalGaS4DRe8XfH8/view).